corylewis73/PlaceGame/README.md

 Authors: corylewis73, joshuas4
 ## Requirements
 You must be running newest version of android studio (Chipmunk).
 This project will not run if you are using legacy versions (Bumblebee or older).
+You need to have a device that is running android 11 or newer.